-The completion of this project marks the creation of just the second single point urban interchange (SPUI) in Ohio.
-The first was at the interchange of I-270 and Sawmill Road, also in Columbus.
+The state Route 161 (SR 161) and Sunbury Road interchange project was the second completed single point urban interchange (SPUI) in Ohio.
+The first SPUI was completed at the interchange of I-270 and Sawmill Road, also in Columbus.

-This project, part of a $280 million transportation system upgrade design, helps improve traffic flow along the east side of the Columbus outerbelt. ms consultants supplied comprehensive design for the reconstruction of State Route 161 and Sunbury Road.
+As part of a $280 million transportation system upgrade design, the SR 161 and Sunbury Road interchange project improves traffic flow along the east side of the Columbus outerbelt, Interstate 270. ms consultants supplied comprehensive design for the reconstruction of state Route 161 and Sunbury Road.

 This project included hydraulic analyses of existing SR 161 bridges over Big Walnut Creek.
 Those bridges were replaced with roadway and interchange improvements, including ramp bridges to enter and exit from SR 161. ms consultants conducted pre- and post-project analyses to ensure that the final design would not increase flood elevations or significantly change the stream channel velocities.

-Environmental assessments were also conducted for the project, including ambient noise monitoring and noise impact studies for over 240 adjacent residences. ms used the Federal Highway Administration’s Traffic Noise Model to conduct noise mitigation analysis and barrier design at 12 separate locations in the project area.
+Environmental assessments were also conducted for the SR 161 and Sunbury Road interchange project.
+Assessments included ambient noise monitoring and noise impact studies for more than 240 adjacent residences. ms used the Federal Highway Administration’s Traffic Noise Model to conduct noise mitigation analysis and barrier design at 12 separate locations in the project area.